 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

-Generally, a recipe like this would use regular graham cracks for the crust or even a shortbread crust.
-I wanted something different here, so I chose chocolate crackers.
+Generally, a recipe like this would use regular graham crackers for the crust or even a shortbread crust.
+I wanted something different here, so I chose chocolate graham crackers.

 The combination of the chocolate, cheesecake filling and blueberry is spectacular and I highly recommend it.
 However, if you prefer plain grahams, feel free to swap them.

 If you’ve ever made a no bake cheesecake before, this will be very familiar.

 - The graham crackers get blitzed up in the food processor with the butter and sugar, then patted down into the baking dish.

 - Make the blueberry sauce and let that cool before puréeing it, then set it aside.
 I usually make this the day before so the sauce is really cold when it is added.
 You don’t have to, but it is one of those tasks you can do the night before, if needed.

 - Whip up the cream for the filling, then pile it on top on the crust.
 Swirl your blueberry sauce through the filling and refrigerate for 3 – 4 hours, or until firmly set.